katrinaveloso/8-bit-vault-analysis/README.md

 <h2>8-Bit Vault Sales and Marketing Analysis</h2>

-This analysis provides an insight into the 8-Bit Vault's key drivers of marketing revenue, highlighting top performing marketing channels, purchase platforms, and account creation methods.
-This analysis enables us to pinpoint the 8-Bit Vault's core strengths and weaknesses, and to recommend strategies for improvement.
+Based on revenue and order volume by channel, which marketing channels perform best?
+This analysis provides 8-Bit Vault’s marketing team with insights on which channels to focus effort and budget and where to scale back.

 <h3>About 8-Bit Vault</h3>